NinjaCheetah/WiiPy/README.md

 ## Requirements
-libWiiPy has been tested on both Python 3.11 and 3.12, and works as expected in both places. libWiiPy *should* support Python 3.10, however this is not verified.
-WiiPy only relies on libWiiPy, so it supports the same Python versions.
+libWiiPy has been tested on both Python 3.11 and 3.12, and works as expected in both places.
+WiiPy relies only on libWiiPy, so generally any version supported by libWiiPy should be supported by WiiPy.

 To make sure you have libWiiPy and all of its dependencies, you can simply run:
 ```shell